What is ReLEx SMILE Eye Surgery?

 SMILE and LASIK are similar in many ways:

 - Recovery time.
-Most people find that they have 20/20 vision within a couple of days, regardless of if they have SMILE or LASIK.
+Most people have 20/20 vision within a couple of days, regardless of whether they have SMILE or LASIK

 - Quick.
-Both procedures take around 10 to 15 minutes per eye and require no inpatient stay.
-People can go home shortly after the surgery.
+Both procedures take 10 to 15 minutes per eye and require no inpatient stay

 Differences

-While SMILE and LASIK have many similarities, there are also reasons why someone may choose one procedure over the other.
+While SMILE and LASIK surgery have many similarities, there are reasons someone may choose one procedure over the other.

 Major differences include: